CronyTips/CronyTips/content/post/2020/foliate-open-source-epub-reader.md

 # Installation

 Foliate is in both flatpak and snap format, but it is also in the most distros repository's so it should be easy to install with your distros package manager.

+Write in the comments about your preffered method for reading epub books.